-Bi-color LEDs are same LEDs as uni-color just there are more than one LED housed in one package.
-Bi-color LEDs may have two or three leads depending on intentional connection method.
+Bi-color LEDs are the same LEDs as uni-color, just there is more than one LED housed in one package.
+Bi-color LEDs may have two or three leads depending on the intentional connection method.

-Three lead LEDs have common cathode lead to which both LEDs are connected internally.
+Three lead LEDs have a common cathode lead to which both LEDs are connected internally.

-In order to tun one of the LEDs or both at the same time connect cathode to ground via current limiting resistor which value is equal to one LED required limiting.
-Of course you can connect current limiting resistors to each of anodes and control current individually.
-Then you can apply power to one of anodes or both at same time to have bi-color amber illumination.
+To tun one of the LEDs or at the same time, connect the cathode to the ground via a current limiting resistor which value is equal to one LED required limiting.
+Of course, you can connect current limiting resistors to each of the anodes and control current individually.
+Then you can apply power to one of the anodes or both at the same time to have bi-color amber illumination.

-Two leads bi-color LEDs have two LEDs connected in parallel but in opposite sides.
-One LEDs anode is connected o another LEDS cathode and other lead same way.
-So by applying power you will be able to light only one LED.
-For instance if you connect to microcontroller you will need to use two microcontroller pins to control both LEDs.
+Two leads bi-color LEDs to have two LEDs connected in parallel but opposite sides.
+One LEDs anode is connected o another LEDS cathode, and the other leads the same way.
+So by applying power, you will be able to light only one LED.
+For instance, if you connect to a microcontroller, you will need to use two microcontroller pins to control both LEDs.

-So you cant turn on both LEDs at once without specific technique like dynamic switching both LEDs in high speed that would make effect of both LEDs lighted on.
+So you cant turn on both LEDs at once without specific techniques like dynamic switching both LEDs at high speed that would make the effect of both LEDs lighted on.

-If your design have limited number of pins for controlling bi-color LEDS, you can use an inverter chip and this way reduce pin number to one and have ability to control both LEDs like shown above..
+If your design has a limited number of pins for controlling bi-color LEDs, you can use an inverter chip to reduce PINs to one and have the ability to control both LEDs, as shown above.